Velaha/Scala/week_3/09_TypeClass/README.md

 ## Purpose

-Here, we will talk about typeclass and we try to understand the mechanism In the module you have
+Here, we will talk about typeclass and we try to understand the mechanism In this module you have one base code to be fill.
+Read instructions, it will drive you step by step.

 ## Todo :